TRIPTYK/nfw/MIGRATION.md

 ## Routes

 - **deserialize** method now have a *nullEqualsUndefined* argument that can be null , just call the deserialize option without arguments
-- json-api relationships conversion is now handled in route and not in the serializer , you need to specify an array with the model name and the name of the deserialized relation
+- json-api relationships conversion is now handled in route and not in the serializer , default behavior automatically load the relations from the serializer relationships.
+It can be disabled with the option { withRelationships : false }
 - validation method is now a middleware function , **handleValidation**
 - to call a method from the controller , you now need to use the **method** function from the controller